Bring Your ID

 Weapons

 Once you are checked in, do not leave the test center building during the examination appointment or scheduled/unscheduled breaks unless you have received permission from the testing administrator.
 Once you are checked in, do not access your cell phone or any other prohibited items until you complete the exam and leave the test center.
+You are prohibited from accessing your cell phone or any other prohibited items during scheduled or unscheduled breaks.

 You may not smoke or vape in the testing room or testing center.